 Could you resonate with Alex’s experiences?
 Maybe the substance is different.
 Maybe your addiction is a compulsive behavior.
 But as Susan Cheever says, the mood is the same.
 The cycle is the same.
 The coercion is the same.
 The face of addiction can be anything—cocaine, shopping, opioids, work, alcohol, cannabis, sex, video games, prescription drugs, Internet, and more.
 But below the surface, addiction functions in the same way—altering the chemical balance in people’s brains.
 Addiction is a serious illness, and just like many other diseases, like cancer or diabetes, it often requires treatment from a mental health professional.

-The therapists and counselors at Thriveworks Chesapeake have worked with many people who are fighting an addiction.
+The therapists, psychologists, and counselors at Thriveworks Chesapeake have worked with many people who are fighting an addiction.
 We understand the treatment options that are available and the support it takes to live in sobriety.
 If you are ready to take steps toward sobriety, we are ready to help.

 A number of myths and misconceptions have stigmatized addiction in a way that can make recovery more difficult for those struggling.
 In the news, addiction may be stereotyped as a problem for those with low-income and from the “wrong” background (whatever their definition of “wrong” may mean).
 The truth is, addiction does not show prejudice.
 It strikes the rich, the poor, men, women, old, and young.
 Twenty-one million people suffer with an addiction each year—people from each religion, race, gender, and socio-economic status.